 Cleland has testified before Congress sixteen times before eight different subcommittees on a variety of forward-looking public policy issues.

 Scott Cleland's career as a public servant concluded in 1992 as the Deputy United States Coordinator for Communication and Information Policy at the U.S. Department of State, serving President H. W. Bush.
 Previously, Cleland served as a Senior Policy Advisor to the then Secretary of State James A. Baker III.
 He received the Superior Honor Award for his role as the lead congressional briefer to Secretary Baker on all foreign policy matters during the first Gulf War and the dissolution of the former Soviet Union.
 Prior to that, he served as Director of Legislative Affairs for the U.S. Department of Treasury and as a Budget Examiner for OMB in the U.S. Executive Office of the President.

-Education: Scott Cleland has a Masters of Public Affairs from LBJ School of Public Affairs at the University of Texas at Austin and a BA in Political Science from Kalamazoo College.
+Scott Cleland earned a Masters of Public Affairs from the LBJ School of Public Affairs at the University of Texas at Austin in 1984 and a BA in Political Science from Kalamazoo College in 1982.
 In 2000, Cleland earned Kalamazoo College's Distinguished Achievement Award.